-My name is Sean MacWilliam and I was born and raised in coastal SE Florida.
-I am currently a senior at the University of Florida studying Forest Resources and Conservation with a specialization in Protected Areas Management. ...
+My name is Sean M. and I was born and raised in coastal SE Florida.
+I am currently a senior at the University of Florida studying Forest Resources and Conservation with a specialization in Protected Areas Management.
+I was informed ...
 READ MORE

 Recommendations for your apiary in May:

 This beekeeping calendar is a tool for all beekeepers in Florida, small scale to commercial operations.
 This calendar is meant to be a reference point for beekeeping management and is not comprehensive. ...
 READ MORE

 On February 18, 2022, I had the opportunity to release biological control agents for invasive old world climbing fern (Lygodium microphyllum).
 South Florida District Extension Associate Director Jen Pelham ...
 READ MORE

 1st Annual Brazilian Peppertree Berry Busting Day!!!

 The Minteer Lab at the UF/IFAS Indian River Research and Education Center in Fort Pierce needs your help!
 On December 15th from 8:30 AM – 1 PM, they need help collecting Brazilian Peppertree ...
 READ MORE

 While you may find some of these creatures spooky, biological control agents are not so scary after all.
 Biological control agents include insects, fish, or pathogens that target a specific invasive plant and increase the competitive advantage ...
 READ MORE